Last Updated on

 If you want something even more compact from Leupold, you might want to consider the BX-1 Yosemite 6×30 binos.
 Since they’re Porro prism binos, they offer rich depth perception with “outstanding 3D image representation.”
 You won’t have to go without the lead/arsenic-free glass or the fully multi-coated and BaK-4 prism glass either.

-For another binocular with comparable quality is the Nikon 8X42 Monarch 7 ATB bino.
+For another binocular with comparable quality you can take a look at the Nikon 8X42 Monarch 7 ATB binocular.
 It sure is decked out with just as much as this Leupold, but you should be prepped for the price jump.
 There’s quite a lot going for it, so if I was you, I’d check it out now!